Havildar

-Havildar or havaldar (Hindustani: हविलदार or हवलदार (Devanagari), حوالدار (Perso-Arabic)) is a rank in the Indian, Pakistani and Nepalese armies, equivalent to sergeant.
-It is not used in cavalry units, where the equivalent is daffadar.
+Havildar or havaldar (Hindustani: हविलदार or हवलदार (Devanagari), حوالدار (Perso-Arabic)) is a rank in the Indian and Pakistani armies, equivalent to sergeant.
+It is not used in cavalry and armoured units, where the equivalent is daffadar.

 Like a British sergeant, a havildar wears three rank chevrons.

 History

 "Havildar" is a Persian word in origin and means "person in charge", or more loosely "chief", from the Arabic حواله ("charge", "responsibility") and the Persian دار (dâr, "holder").
 Historically, a havildar was a senior commander, being in charge of a fort during the times of the Mughal Empire.
-It was used as the equivalent of a sergeant in the British Raj, which has led to its current usage.
+It was used as the equivalent of a sergeant in the British Indian Army, which has led to its current usage.

 Appointments

 Indian Army

 Havildars could be further appointed to positions of higher authority.
 The appointments of company quartermaster havildar and company havildar major existed in the British Indian Army.
 Historically, the two senior-most havildars of a company became the CQMH and the CHM.
 However, these were just appointments and the commanding officer could promote or demote any of these ranks at his discretion.
 These appointments still technically exist in the modern Indian Army.
 However, havildars are now promoted directly to junior commissioned officer rank, as the duties of these historical appointments are now carried out by JCOs.

 The company quartermaster havildar (CQMH), equivalent to a company quartermaster sergeant, assisted the quartermaster in managing the company stores.
 The insignia was three chevrons with an Ashoka lion emblem above.

 The company havildar major (CHM) was the most senior non-commissioned officer in a company, equivalent to a company sergeant major.
 The insignia was an Ashoka lion emblem.

 The regimental quartermaster havildar (RQMH) was equivalent to a regimental quartermaster sergeant.

 The regimental havildar major (RHM) was equivalent to a regimental sergeant major.